dosisod/dosisod.github.io/blog/book/dune-notes.md

 him, there would've been nothing you could've done.
 Stilgar asks if he will try and best him, and Paul says that he trusts him, that he will avoid doing it at all costs.
 Paul says that they will travel 20 thumpers south.
-Stilgar trys him, saying "what if I say we will go north instead?", and Paul stands by his decision.
+Stilgar tries him, saying "what if I say we will go north instead?", and Paul stands by his decision.
 He knows he must remain strong over the Fremen, who all see him as a god.
 They see an approaching ornithopter, and get off the sandworm, hiding in the sand.
 They conclude that the thopter is a smuggler, and decide